I am a Disability Consultant, coach and public speaker after a 12 year career as a lawyer in the City at an international law firm.

 To understand this we need to look at how disability is perceived.
 Let’s have a brief look at our language, history and the media.

-The word disability starts with the negative pre fix “dis” and so it does not sound empowering.
-Our thoughts affects our words and then our behaviour, so language is incredibly important.
+Language The word disability starts with the negative prefix “dis” and so it does not sound empowering.
+Our thoughts affect our words and then our behaviour, so language is incredibly important.
 For example, “confined to a wheelchair” is common parlance and these messages affect people’s thoughts and attitudes towards disability.
 Are they empowering or disempowering words?
 I have even used the word “disclosure” in this article which suggests that your disability is shrouded in secrecy.

-Pick your battles when challenging people, otherwise it is draining having to do this every single day.
+4) Challenge people Pick your battles when challenging people, otherwise, it is draining having to do this every single day.
 However, we can have our own small victories by gently pointing out things to people when appropriate.
 For example, when someone asked me if I worked, I just made the observation that it’s interesting that before I was injured, people would ask me what I did.
 I passed no judgement, I did not shout at the person, I merely observed.
 Message received.